things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 The gateway will then reset and bind to the given network.
 If all goes well you are now set and the ESP8266 will remember the network that it must connect to.
 NOTE: As long as the accesspoint that the gateway is bound to is present, the gateway will not any longer work with the wpa list of known access points.
 If necessary, you can delete the current access point in the webserver and power cycle the gateway to force it to read the wpa array again.

+## Specify a name for known nodes
+- It is possible to substitue the address for known nodes with a chosen name.
+This will greatly enhance the readibility of the statistics overview especially for your own nodes, Now you will find names for your own nodes in the webserver.
+- set the TRUSTED_NODES to either 0 (no names), 1 (specify names for known nodes) and 2 (Do not show or transfer to TTN other than known nodes)
+- Although this will work with OTAA nodes as well, please remind that OTAA nodes will change their LORA id with every reboot.
+So for these nodes this function does not add much value.

 ### Other Settings